 Discovery

-Discovery is a crucial step in all litigation to assist in the collection of evidence to support your claims and to discredit the other side’s defenses.
+Discovery is a crucial step in all litigation.
+It assists in collecting evidence to support your claims and discredit the other side’s defenses.
 Discovery is helpful prior to entering negotiations to ensure you aren’t blindsided.

-As your attorney will discuss with you, the opposing party will be allowed to send you discovery to answer, just as you’ll send discovery to them.
+As your West Palm Beach wrongful death attorney discusses with you, the opposing party will be allowed to send you the discovery to answer, just as you’ll send the discovery to them.
 Discovery can begin after a lawsuit is filed and served and includes the following:

 Interrogatories